Friday, December 30, 2011

 Clean and rinse off the chicken, make sure there are no stray feathers.
 Also check that the organs and neck have been removed.
 Some people leave them in and remove them later.
 It's up to you.
 I don't simply because they kinda gross me out.
 (I'm a wuss.)
 Season the inside of the chicken cavity with a healthy sprinkle of salt and pepper and put it in the pot.
 (Make sure you're using a large pot so the broth and vegetables have room to move around while it cooks.)

-Over the top of the chicken, celery, onion and carrots, I add the 3qts of water, then the spices and the entire jar of Better than Bouillion.
+Over the top of the chicken, celery, onion and carrots, I add the chicken stock, then the spices and the Better than Bouillon.
 This isn't my usual broth enhancer when I need a touch of chicken flavor, but I've found it has the best flavor of anything else on the shelf and is PERFECT in the soup.
-It's also not as salty as other bouillion or soup bases on the market.
+It's also not as salty as other bouillon or soup bases on the market.

 Put the pot on the stove and bring it to a boil over high heat.
 Once it comes to a boil, turn the heat down to where bubbles are just coming to the surface around the edge and in the center of the pot (around the chicken).
 Anything hotter and you're losing a lot of flavor to steam.
 Anything lower and you're not hot enough to get the flavor out (Thank you Alton Brown for that cooking tip).
 Simmer for 5-6 hours, stirring occasionally.

 Once the stock has finished simmering and everything has cooked down to limp little carcasses of their former selves, caaaaaarefully remove the chicken from the broth.
 I use large tongs, but you can use a slotted spoon, as well.
 Chances are, the chicken will fall apart, but if you're careful, you should be able to get the biggest part of it out without too much trouble.
 I usually set the chicken inside a colander, then the colander inside a bowl so any broth that drains out can be put back into the pot later.
+DO NOT DUMP YOUR BROTH DOWN THE SINK!
+(Ask me how I learned this the hard way.)
 Scoop any remaining chicken out of the pot and add it to this colander.
 Let the chicken cool a bit.

 In the meantime, carefully scoop all the rest of the vegetables (and any fallen chicken parts) out of the broth so nothing is left but the plain stock.
 (I usually strain it into another pan to make it easier.)
 Throw away what you scoop out.
 It's done its job.
 Let it rest in peace. :) ***

-Now, is where I become a chicken snob.
-I don't like dark meat.
-It's got a different texture and flavor than white meat and, to me, it doesn't work well in soups and other recipes that require continued cooking.
-So I remove the chicken breast meat from the carcass and shred it into bite sized pieces.
-(The rest of the chicken carcass gets put in my pressure cooker with 2 c of water and some salt & pepper and later becomes chicken broth to use in other recipes down the road.
+Once the chicken has cooled to the touch, I remove the meat from the carcass and shred it into bite sized pieces.
+(Get more bang for your buck: The naked chicken carcass gets put in my pressure cooker with 2 c of fresh broth.
+I add some pepper and a little sage or poultry seasoning, and later becomes chicken stock to use in other recipes down the road.
 Holler if you want to know how to do this.)

-Next, you're going to combine the chicken meat, the broth and the vegetables you chopped up earlier and combine them together.
-Bring to a full boil, lower the heat and let it cook at a low rolling boil until the vegetables are tender.
+Next, you're going to combine the chicken meat, the broth and the raw vegetables you chopped up earlier and combine them together.
+Bring to a full boil, lower the heat and let it cook at a low rolling boil until the vegetables are tender (at least an hour).
 Once everything has cooked, I ladle out about half of the soup into a freezer-safe container.
 Let the soup cool on the counter, then cover it tightly and freeze it.
 This can be used later and combined with a pkg of egg noodles to create a healthy soup when you don't have the time to cook.
 It's also perfect just by itself when you're feeling under the weather.

 *** At this point, if you prefer a healthier soup, you can set the broth in the freezer for a couple hours so the fat rises to the top and you can skim it off.
 I did this, but in the fridge overnight.
 I think the fat provides a fantastic flavor to the soup, but for those who are watching their weight, it's still got great flavor without the unnecessary fat.